 Meet our artist in residence over art and chocolate, find out more about Hawai‘i’s history from a vintage map collector and take a native botanical walking tour.
 Sightsee and learn something new on a diverse variety of tours and guided outings.Learn More

 Meet the locals, try something new and get in touch with your playful side.
-Our thoughtfully curated cultural experiences give you a genuine flavor of the Hawaiian way of life and aloha experience — from hula and ‘ukulele to language lessons and the ubiquitous taro plant.Learn More
+Our thoughtfully curated cultural experiences give you a genuine flavor of the Hawaiian way of life and aloha experience.Learn More

 Passed down for generations, Hawaiian customs are a cherished part of the aloha culture, intimately connecting mauka (mountain side) to makai (ocean side), earth and seasons.
 Paddle and chant with us at dawn to welcome the sun with the traditional “E Ala E” greeting and close the day by blowing the pū (conch shell), an ancient Polynesian ritual.Learn More